ba-sketcvh/Mask2SC/README.md

 The dataset used in the protocol can be found here:

+1. Environment Setup
+    - **environment.yml**: YAML file for setting up Python packages

-1. Image Registration
+3. Image Registration
     - **IHC Channel Separation.groovy**: Extracts IHC channels as individual .tiff files
     - **Binary Mask Creation.groovy**: Creates a binary mask from annotations

-2. Integration
+4. Integration
      - **Mean_Signal_Workflow.ipynb**: Calculates the mean intensity of the IHC channel/mask of each cell
      - **Image_Gen_Protocol.ipynb**: Visualizes the integrated data